Time Measurement Methods

 dotTrace can measure call execution time in several ways:

 - Real time (CPU instruction)

 - Thread cycle time

-Wall time (performance counter) is similar to Wall time (CPU instruction) except that it uses a slightly different way of measuring time intervals. dotTrace Performance uses Performance Counter API to retrieve and use performance counter data from operating system, network and devices for measuring time.
+Real time (performance counter) is similar to Real time (CPU instruction) except that it uses a slightly different way of measuring time intervals. dotTrace uses Performance Counter API to retrieve and use performance counter data from operating system, network and devices for measuring time.

 Thread time is the time measured by a thread-specific timer which is paused when its thread is paused (waiting for processor or sleeping).
 This kind of measurement is supported only for sampling profiling and has lower resolution than other methods (about 10ms).

-To see the difference between wall time and thread time, consider the following example.
+To see the difference between real time and thread time, consider the following example.
 Some function executes for 10 seconds.
 It is waiting for some data from the network for 8 seconds.
 And it is processing the data without sleeping or waiting for the remaining 2 seconds.
-Wall time for this function is 10 seconds.
+Real time for this function is 10 seconds.
 Thread time for this function is 2 seconds.

 In tracing profiling, generally, due to OS limitations, measuring real time is much faster than measuring thread time (up to 10 times faster).
 In case sampling profiling is used, measuring both kinds of time consumes the same overhead.